Submission Guidelines

 Submit scripts for possible inclusion using our SlackBuilds Upload Form, but make sure you follow the guidelines below.
 Do not include the source code or your upload will be rejected.

 Before expending time and effort in writing a build script, be sure to search our repository to make sure one doesn't already exist.
 Also, you may wish to have a look at the pending queue to see if someone else has already submitted what you're planning to do.
+It might be a good idea to look at the ready queue as well to see what updates are going to be part of the next public update.

 You will still need to read the list of requirements, but we have SlackBuild Script Templates available if you would like to download them for easy editing.